Rustic Ikea trestle desk or sewing table

 I have an exciting new guest bedroom update today!

-For months, I knew this Ikea trestle sewing table and desk would be a part of this guest bedroom.
+For months, I knew this Ikea trestle desk turned sewing table would be a part of this guest bedroom.
 And it’s finally happened!
-Which gave brand new purpose to this room.

 To catch up: